focus-editor/focus/LOG.md

     - Rollback creating another cursor (ctrl+alt+D?)
     - Word selection / line selection mode
     - Ctrl+shift+delete/backspace - remove until start/end of line

-- Optimisation:
-    - See if we can join edits in edit groups (maybe on the fly on undo/redo)
-    - Use custom allocators for edits to reduce memory fragmentation (maybe later)

 - Load UE5 source and try to scan it
     - When doing it, collect info on any binary files that had to be read to be ignored